aecyia/TheSims3/Files/Bookworms/README.md

 + This file is to introduce the files in the folder: Bookworms

-## Books.txt

-+ A list of books that you can buy, write, and collect sorted by DLCs >> Genre

-## Bookworms.drawio

-+ A sample library setup

-+ A map of genres based on writing prerequisites and requirements

-## For_The_Writers.txt

-+ A full guide for the writing skill

 ## Books_List.txt

 + Similar to Books.txt but with less notes